diegodelrieu/wallet/README.md

 - Fix some visual bugs and imprecisions from the figma wireframe
 - Add some tests
 - Split the code further and remove all duplications
+- Improve the handling of non-image inscription content